 Accessing & Navigating Mahara

-You can access Mahara here.
-You can login to Mahara using your normal University username and password.
+You can access Mahara at portfolio.tees.ac.uk.
+You can sign in to Mahara using your normal University username and password.

 Three Simple Steps to Mahara